planetarium/UniLibplanet/docs/multiple_nodes.md

 Create a new file named `private_key` anywhere on your computer and copy-paste the private key string into the file and save.
-Move the `private_key` file just created to `Node B` computer under `%APPDATA%/../LocalLow/DefaultCompany/Clicker`.
+Move the `private_key` file just created to `Node B` under `%APPDATA%/../LocalLow/DefaultCompany/Clicker`.

 In a production environment, you might want to make it so that the game client and/or its launcher provide a way to automate this process.